 - a.
-Slide down the Battery Compartment Cover. - b.
+Unlock two screws. - b.
 Install the rechargeable batteries (supplied) by following the orientation as shown in Figure 3. - c.
 Replace the Battery Compartment Cover.
-See Figure 4. - NOTE: You can use Alkaline batteries if required, however YOU MUST NOT PLACE THE RADIOS ON THE CHARGER WITH ALKALINE BATTERIES INSERTED as this will damage the radio.
+Tighten the screws see Figure 4. - NOTE: You can use Alkaline batteries if required, however YOU MUST NOT PLACE THE RADIOS ON THE CHARGER WITH ALKALINE BATTERIES INSERTED as this will damage the radio.